Nikinayzer/Bar-Scout/README.md

 ## Contributing

 If you'd like to contribute to the Bar Scout project, feel free to fork the repository and submit a pull request with your changes.
 I welcome all contributions, big or small!
+There is also a [TODO list](https://github.com/users/Nikinayzer/projects/2) where you can see actual goals.

 ## License